Luhman 16: Atmosphere

-Luhman 16 with VLT's MUSE instrument in visible light.

 High-speed winds form bands parallel to the equators of Luhman 16 AB.

 Radio and X-ray activity

 In a study by Osten et al. (2015), Luhman 16 was observed with the Australia Telescope Compact Array in radio waves and with the Chandra X-ray Observatory in X-rays.
 No radio or X-ray activity was found at Luhman 16 AB, and constraints on radio and X-ray activity were presented, which are "the strongest constraints obtained so far for the radio and X-ray luminosity of any ultracool dwarf".